shermanto24/ios-capstone/README.md

 ## Overview
 ### Description
-Users must first register to use the app.
-After signing up and logging in, users can upload pictures and/or descriptions of their purchases along with their costs, and the app calculates their total spending over the course of a day.
-Daily purchases will be visible in the first tab, while weekly/monthly spending will be in a separate tab.
-This app is meant to help people track and budget their money.
+Users can track their daily spendings by using this app.
+By creating an interactive and visual way to see where our money goes we hope to intrigue users to become more aware of their spendings and budgeting skills.
+This app will allow users to sign up and log in to update their purchases.
+Users can upload pictures and/or descriptions of their purchases along with their costs, and the app calculates their total spending over the course of a day.

 ### App Evaluation